Worapat-task999/Realtime-Facemask-Detector-With-3-Class-Label-Application/README.md

 # Realtime Facemask Detector With 3 Class Label Application

-This is a facemask detector with 3 class label 1.with mask 2.no mask 3.incorrect with mask
+This is a realtime facemask detector with 3 class label 1.with mask 2.no mask 3.incorrect with mask

 ## How to use